gilch/hissp/docs/primer.rst

 +++++++

-The built-in tag ``$#`` creates a *generated symbol* (gensym) based on the given primary symbol.
+The built-in tag ``$#`` creates a *generated symbol* (gensym) based on the given symbol.
 Within a template, the same gensym name always makes the same gensym:

 .. code-block:: REPL